Teams, tales and tips – a guide to the local game

-As a capital city and a namesake football club, Astana is a strikingly new concept.
-A planned governmental hub like Brasilia, the administrative centre for the vast nation of Kazakhstan, Astana was laid out by Kisho Kurokawa, partly responsible for the radical look of post-war Japan.
+As a capital city and a namesake football club, Nur-Sultan, now re-renamed Astana, is a strikingly new concept.
+A planned governmental hub like Brasilia, the administrative centre for the vast nation of Kazakhstan, Nur-Sulta was laid out by Kisho Kurokawa, partly responsible for the radical look of post-war Japan.

-Also the national stadium for the world’s ninth largest country, the Astana Arena has witnessed the recent triumphs of its host club, champions of Kazakhstan for three consecutive years from 2014 to 2016 and in line for a fourth in 2017.
+Also the national stadium for the world’s ninth largest country, the Astana Arena has witnessed the recent triumphs of its host club, champions of Kazakhstan for six consecutive years from 2014.

-Similarly, in beating Kairat Almaty to the title since 2014, FC Astana have been able to bring the likes of Benfica, Atlético Madrid and Galatasaray to the Astana Arena, playing out a draw each time in the group stage of the 2015-16 Champions League.
-The distance from Lisbon to Astana is more than 6,000 kilometres, flight time at least 11 hours.
+Similarly, in beating Kairat Almaty to the title every season since 2014, FC Astana have been able to bring the likes of Benfica, Atlético Madrid and Galatasaray to the Astana Arena, playing out a draw each time in the group stage of the 2015-16 Champions League.
+The distance from Lisbon to Nur-Sultan is more than 6,000 kilometres, flight time at least 11 hours.
 For Benfica, a game in New York would be closer.
-For fans of European teams, a midweek trip to Astana is a logistical and financial conundrum.
+For fans of European teams, a midweek trip to Nur-Sultan is a logistical and financial conundrum.

 Football was first played in Kazakhstan in Semipalatinsk, later renamed Semey, also by the border with Russia.
 But it was a combined team from Almaty, Sbornaya Alma-Ata, who won the first de facto national title in 1936, when it was open to teams from the Kazakh republic of the Soviet Union.
 Further wins were registered for Dinamo, Stroyitel, Spartak and ADK, all teams from Almaty.

-In what was then Tsenilograd, and today is called Astana, a stadium had been built in 1936 for cavalry training.
+In what was then Tsenilograd, the future Astana, a stadium had been built in 1936 for cavalry training.
 Later named Kazhymukan Munaitpasov after a revered and fearsome Greco-Roman wrestler, this ground in the west of town was converted to a sports stadium in 1938.
 It consisted of one wooden stand, a cinder running track and football pitch, used by the first club in town, Lokomotiv.

 But organised football only really took off in the wake of the Virgin Lands Campaign from the late 1950s onwards.
 A huge initiative to encourage a young workforce to move from European Russia to the wheatfields of Kazakhstan, where 1.5 million had starved to death in 1932 and 1933, it made a new frontier out of this distant republic.
 Workers needed sport and workers needed recreation.